-The membership of the Council of Elders is ten people.
+The membership of the Council of Elders is twelve people with the Youth component being a membership of eight people.

-Membership on the Council of Elders is for a term of four years.
+Membership for both Elders and youth on the Council of Elders is for a term of four years.
 This term may be extended to a further four-year term if it is deemed to be in the best interests of the Council of Elders and the NWMO.
 The desirability of having continuity through various steps of the APM implementation will help guide these decisions.

-Elders joining the Council of Elders will be provided with an orientation to the work of the NWMO.
+Elders and Youth joining the Council of Elders will be provided with an orientation to the work of the NWMO.